kobyrthr/publicArtWalk/README.md

 ## User Stories
 - As a walker I want the ability to register for an account and log in
 - As a walker I want the ability to see mural locations on a map
-- As a walker I want the ability to suggest new locations or modifications to existing listings
+- As a walker I want the ability to suggest new locations or modifications to existing points of interests
--

 ## Icebox
     - As a walker I want the ability to use my phone location to locate nearby points of interest